Demwunz/dev.to-articles/blog-posts/customise-your-macos-terminal-experience/customise-your-macos-terminal-experience.md

 ## Fonts

-We will install some fonts and make them available to to Therm so that you can get nice fancy icons that we will need for one of the ZSH plugins we are installing later on.
+Let's install some fonts and make them available to to iTerm so that you can get nice fancy icons that we will need for one of the ZSH plugins we are installing later on.

 ### [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)